Farina Bakery

 Bakery in Portland, Oregon, U.S.

-Farina Bakery is a bakery and cafe in Portland, Oregon.
+Farina Bakery is a bakery and cafe in Portland, Oregon, United States.

 Description

 Farina Bakery is a bakery and cafe on Hawthorne Boulevard in southeast Portland's Hosford-Abernethy neighborhood.
 The website's Alex Frane has called the business a pâtisserie.
 The menu has included biscuits, cakes, cookies, macarons, and other pastries.
 Macarons have Italian buttercream or chocolate ganache; flavors have included caramel, chocolate hazelnut, and pistachio.
 Seasonal varieties have included candy cane, cranberry apple, and gingerbread.

 According to Michelle Lopez of Eater Portland, "The SE Hawthorne store has a rustic, woodsy feel, a collection of quaint mismatched seats and tables, and a colorful mural for cheer."
 The Oregonians Samantha Bakall said of the mural: "The most eye-catching part of the bakery is the apron murals on the walls.
 Painted by Daniella Repas with help from Repas' mom, sister and aunt, the murals represent many of the aprons worn by members of Farina's family."